yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-kubernetes.md

 The following criteria must be met:

 - The cert-manager is running in the Kubernetes cluster.
 - A root or intermediate CA (either self-signed or external) is already configured on the cert-manager.
-The same root certificate file must be prepared for upload to YugabyteDB Anywhere.
+The same CA certificate file, including any intermediate CAs, must be prepared for upload to YugabyteDB Anywhere.
+For intermediate certificates, the chained CA certificate can be constructed using a command similar to `cat intermediate-ca.crt root-ca.crt > bundle.crt`.
 - An Issuer or ClusterIssuer Kind is configured on the cert-manager and is ready to issue certificates using the previously-mentioned root or intermediate certificate.
 - Prepare the root certificate in a file (for example, `root.crt`).